Colossal Terahertz Magnetoresistance from Magnetic Polarons in EuZn$_2$P$_2$

 Figure~\ref{fig:fig3}(b) compares the field dependence of $\sigma_\mathrm{dc}$ and $\sigma_1(\nu\!=\!1.5~\mathrm{THz})$, both of which increase with increasing $B$ at 1.6~K and 50~K. The relative enhancement is systematically larger at 1.5~THz than in $\sigma_\mathrm{dc}$, indicating a stronger field-induced change in the finite-frequency conductivity than in its zero-frequency extrapolation.
 Within a magnetic-polaron picture, this behavior is expected because the polaron moment couples directly to the magnetic field and modifies its spatial extent, causing polarons aligned with the field to expand while antiparallel ones contract~\cite{PhysRevB.37.4060}.
 Such field-induced changes in the polaron configuration and overlap can enhance the THz conductivity more rapidly than the long-range transport captured by $\sigma_\mathrm{dc}$.
 The persistence of this contrast at 50~K is consistent with magnetic-polaron correlations extending well above the onset of long-range order in EuZn$_2$P$_2$~\cite{Krebber2023EuZn2P2PRB}.

 Figure~\ref{fig:fig3}(c) shows the effective scattering time $\tau(B)$ extracted from the field-dependent fits.
 At both 1.6 and 50~K, $\tau$ decreases with increasing $B$, with a stronger suppression observed at low temperature.
 This trend indicates that the field-induced conductivity enhancement discussed above cannot be attributed to an increase in the relaxation time.
 Instead, the response is consistent with a field-driven increase in the effective mobile fraction and/or a redistribution of low-energy spectral weight associated with magnetic-polaron correlations.
+A Drude-equivalent estimate based on the ratio $\sigma_\mathrm{dc}/\tau$ shows that the effective $n/m^*$ scale, where $n$ is the mobile carrier density and $m^*$ the effective mass, increases between 0 and 7~T by factors of approximately 3.4 at 1.6~K and 2.6 at 50~K (see Supplemental Material).
 A mechanism based on spectral-weight transfer of small polarons was previously reported for changes in the mid-infrared conductivity of CMR manganites~\cite{Alexandrov_1999,PhysRevB.73.024408}.
 The persistence of this behavior at 50~K further supports the presence of polaronic ferromagnetic correlations above $T_\mathrm{N}$ in EuZn$_2$P$_2$~\cite{Krebber2023EuZn2P2PRB,Dawczak-Debicki2024-ry}.

 The strong field sensitivity of the conductivity within the magnetic-polaron scenario suggests that the magnetoresistance should exhibit a pronounced frequency dependence in the terahertz range.
 To quantify this dynamical counterpart of the dc magnetoresistance, we define a conductivity-based terahertz magnetoresistance $\mathrm{MR}(\nu,B)=\left[\sigma_1(\nu,0)-\sigma_1(\nu,B) \right]/\sigma_1(\nu,B)$.
 Figure~\ref{fig:fig4}(a--c) shows MR maps as a function of magnetic field and frequency at 1.6~K, 50~K, and 120~K.